 Sometimes we are so rushed to implement a new project that we don’t sit down and think of all the processes that need to take place to do the job right.
 In some cases, we can get away with that, but when implementing technology solutions, the majority of the time we can’t.

-Over the past few years, I have been gathering some “What I wish I would have known’s” from customers and friends when it comes to implementing a document management solution.
-Here are the top 10 reasons
+Over the past few years, I have been gathering some “What I wish I would have known’s” from customers and friends when it comes to implementing document management software.
+Here are the top 10 reasons …

 - Spending more time on planning out the process

 - Wish we would have not bit off more than we could chew at first

 - The importance of documenting our processes when we used paper and after

 - We should have picked someone to champion the project instead of having too many decision makers

 - Explained what the process of going paperless meant and that everyone understood the benefits